How many students apply?

-Students who submitted these materials last summer do not have to resubmit these items.
-All materials mailed from the Summer 2012 applications have been retained.
-Applicants may choose to send new information if their qualifications and experiences have improved over the past year.
+Students who have submitted these materials from last summer do not have to resubmit these items.
+All materials mailed from the summer 2013 applications have been retained.
+Applicants may choose to send new information if your qualifications and experiences have improved over the past year.

 What documentation is required to begin?

-Some students will submit immunization records based on the type of project in which they will participate.
+Some students will submit immunization records based on the type of project they participate in.
 All students must provide proof of medical insurance.
 All students must have work authorization and, at the time of hire, be able to present documentation showing their right to work in the U.S.

 How are applicants notified about acceptance into the program?